sanderhelleso/kattis_archive/README.md

-# kattis_problems
+# kattis
-Kattis problems and solutions
+Solutions to the Kattis archive